click an image to enlarge & comment

 Like a lot of older neighborhoods, Sans Souci has had its shares of ups and downs throughout its rich history.
 With people like Matt, Neil, and the other Sans Souci gardening members we met (ranging from young children to retirees), it seems pretty clear that this is a place that is reestablishing a shared identity and a true community—with a garden at the center of it all.

 It’s going to be fun to watch the Sans Souci Community Garden continue to grow in the years ahead (they’re planting dozens of new fruit trees – courtesy of Trees Greenville – in the next few weeks, which they plan to espalier).
 That’s one of the many amazing things about a garden: it’s always growing, but it’s never finished… nor is it supposed to be.
 Ideally, we can also strive to live by that same principle.

-If you’re interested in learning more about what’s happening in the Sans Souci Community Garden, head on over to their facebook page to say hi.
 Maybe what they’re doing will help inspire you to start or join a community garden, or start growing something tasty right in your own yard!
 We sure hope so.